ampproject/amphtml/contributing/getting-started-quick.md

 * Add the `--watch` flag to any `gulp test` command to automatically re-run the tests when a file changes
 * To run only a certain set of Mocha tests, change  `describe` to `describe.only` for the tests you want to run; combine this with `gulp test --watch` to automatically rerun your test when files are changed   (but make sure to run all the tests before sending your change for review)

-# Create commits to contain your changes

-* Edit files in your favorite editor
-* if your code requires a new dependency, run `yarn add --dev --exact [packagename]`, which will automatically update `package.json` and `yarn.lock`
-* if you manually edited `package.json`, run `yarn` to install the dependency and generate an updated `yarn.lock` file
-* Add each file you change: `git add <file>`
-* Create a commit: `git commit -m "<your commit message>"`
-* To avoid having to run `git add` on each file, you can use `git commit -a -m "<your commit message>"` instead

-# Pull the latest changes

-* `git checkout master`
-* `git pull`
-* `git checkout <branch name>`
-* `git rebase master`
-* Note that you may need to resolve conflicting changes at this point

-# Push your branch & create a Pull Request

-* Pull the latest changes as described above
-* `git checkout <branch name>`
-* `git push -u origin <branch name>`
-* Go to [https://github.com/ampproject/amphtml](https://github.com/ampproject/amphtml) and in the banner indicating you've recently pushed a branch, click the "Compare & pull request"  (if this banner does not appear, go to your fork at `https://github.com/<your username>/amphtml`, choose your branch from the "Branch" dropdown and click "New pull request")
-* Make sure you've signed the CLA (using the same email address as your git config indicates)
-* If your reviewer requests changes make them locally and then repeat the steps in this section to push the changes to your branch back up to GitHub again
-* For pushes after the first, just use `git push`
-* If you don't get a new review within 2 business days, feel free to ping the pull request by adding a comment
-* If you see visual diffs reported by [Percy](http://percy.io/ampproject/amphtml), and want to access the results, fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLScZma6qVJtYUTqSm4KtiF3Zc-n5ukNe2GXNFqnaHxospsz0sQ/viewform).
-* Once approved your changes are merged into the amphtml repository by a core committer (you don't do this merge)

-# Delete your branch after your changes are merged (optional)

-* Go to the master branch: `git checkout master`
-* Delete your local branch: `git branch -D <branch name>`
-* Delete the corresponding GitHub fork branch: `git push -d origin <branch name>`

-# See your changes in production
+## Create commits to contain your changes

+1. Edit files in your favorite editor
+2. If your code requires a new dependency, run `yarn add --dev --exact [packagename]`, which automatically updates `package.json` and `yarn.lock`
+3. If you manually edited `package.json`, run `yarn` to install the dependency and generate an updated `yarn.lock` file
+4. Add each file you change: `git add <file>`
+5. Create a commit: `git commit -m "<your commit message>"`
+6. To avoid having to run `git add` on each file, you can use `git commit -a -m "<your commit message>"` instead.

+## Pull the latest changes

+1. Check out the master branch: `git checkout master`
+2. Pull the latest changes: `git pull`
+3. Check out your branch: `git checkout <branch name>`
+4. Rebase the changes to your branch: `git rebase master`

+      **Note**: You may need to resolve conflicting changes at this point.

+## Push your branch & create a Pull Request

+1. Pull the latest changes as described above.
+2. Push the changes:

+    ```shell
+    git checkout <branch name>
+    git push -u origin <branch name>
+    ```
+3. Go to [https://github.com/ampproject/amphtml](https://github.com/ampproject/amphtml) and in the banner indicating you've recently pushed a branch, click the "Compare & pull request"  (if this banner does not appear, go to your fork at `https://github.com/<your username>/amphtml`, choose your branch from the "Branch" dropdown and click "New pull request")
+4. Make sure you've signed the CLA (using the same email address as your git config indicates)
+5. If your reviewer requests changes make them locally and then repeat the steps in this section to push the changes to your branch back up to GitHub again.
+6. For pushes after the first, just use `git push`
+7. If you don't get a new review within 2 business days, feel free to ping the pull request by adding a comment.
+8. If you see visual diffs reported by [Percy](http://percy.io/ampproject/amphtml), and want to access the results, fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLScZma6qVJtYUTqSm4KtiF3Zc-n5ukNe2GXNFqnaHxospsz0sQ/viewform).
+9. Once approved your changes are merged into the amphtml repository by a core committer (you don't do this merge).

+## Delete your branch after your changes are merged (optional)

+1. Go to the master branch: `git checkout master`
+2. Delete your local branch: `git branch -D <branch name>`
+3. Delete the corresponding GitHub fork branch: `git push -d origin <branch name>`

+## See your changes in production

 * If your change affected internal documentation, tests, the build process, etc. you can generally see your changes right after they're merged.
 * If your change was to the code that runs on AMP pages across the web, you'll have to wait for the change to be included in a production release.
 Generally, it takes about 1-2 weeks for a change to be live for all users.
 See the [release schedule](release-schedule.md) for more specific details.